patternfly/pf-codemods/packages/pf-codemods/README.md

 ### pagination-remove-ToggleTemplateProps [(#8134)](https://github.com/patternfly/patternfly-react/pull/8134)

-We've removed the depracated `ToggleTemplateProps` prop and replaced it with `PaginationToggleTemplateProps`.
+We've removed the deprecated `ToggleTemplateProps` prop and replaced it with `PaginationToggleTemplateProps`.

 #### Examples